Vincentvdt/datetimepicker/README.md

 ## Contributing

-If you’d like to contribute to this project, follow these steps:
+If you'd like to contribute to this project, follow these steps:

 1. Fork the repository.
 2. Clone your fork to your local machine.
-    3. Create a new branch with your feature or bug fix (git checkout -b my-feature-branch).
+3. Create a new branch for your feature or bug fix: git checkout -b my-feature-branch.
 4. Push the branch to your fork and open a pull request.

 Please make sure to run npm run lint before submitting a pull request.